Claude Desktop Makes a Brilliant Coding Assistant – Here’s How to Set It Up

-I know what you’re thinking.
 Everyone says if you want AI coding help, you use Cursor.
 Or Cline.
 Or GitHub Copilot.
 Basically anything that hooks into your IDE with inline autocomplete and tab-completion magic.
 Claude Desktop?
 That’s for chat, not code.
+I respectfully disagree; there’s a productivity sweet spot where you can use Claude Desktop very successfully for light coding, productivity, data analysis and more.
+Providing you have the right setup, it’s a solid platform for the generalist.

 The trick: getting it set up properly.
 Which, to be fair, isn’t as straightforward as clicking “Install Cursor”.
 But once you’ve got Desktop Commander and Context7 running, you’ll understand why DC’s author; wonderwhy-er, reported a 5X increase in his Claude usage after gaining MCP access.